 Make a Seasonal Beverage

 Stay cozy by adding a warm beverage to your fall bucket list.
 To start your day with fall flavors, simply brew a cup of pumpkin coffee or use your preferred pumpkin spice or caramel creamer.
-Pump up the flavor of chai tea bags by adding extra species like cinnamon, ground ginger and allspice.
-Use a mix of hot water and warm milk – or sub out the water completely – to make your chai tea more latte-like.
+Pump up the flavor of chai tea bags by adding extra cinnamon, ground ginger and allspice.
+Use a mix of hot water and warm milk – or sub out the water completely – to make your chai tea more like a latte.
 Garnish with whipped cream and ground nutmeg.
-To serve a crowd, make family-friendly homemade apple cider in a slow cooker or tasty fall sangria for the adults.
+To serve a small group, make family-friendly homemade apple cider in a slow cooker or tasty fall sangria for the adults.
 (As always, enjoy responsibly and designate a sober driver.)

 DIY Fall Festival